-In July 2007, the Cayman Islands Government awarded the Company a ten year Design-Build-Operate-Transfer contract for a seawater desalination plant on Frank Sound on Grand Cayman Island.
-The design capacity of the new plant will be 2.38 million U.S. gallons per day and the Company will guarantee under the contract the delivery of 2.14 million U.S. gallons per day to the customer, the Water Authority-Cayman.
-The Company anticipates completing this project in late 2008.
+In July 2007, the Cayman Islands Government awarded Ocean Conversion (Cayman) Limited, a ten-year Design-Build-Sell-Operate contract for a seawater desalination plant on Frank Sound on Grand Cayman Island.
+The design capacity of the new plant will be 2.38 million U.S. gallons per day with a contract guarantee for the delivery of 2.14 million U.S. gallons per day to the customer, the Water Authority-Cayman.
+It is anticipated that this project will be completed in late 2008.